-The healthiness of buildings does not perhaps depend more on the due ventilation of the rooms than it does on the dryness of the situation and of the Sir John Pringle, in the first part of his foundation.
-Observations on the Diseases of the Army, has given several instances of this truth.
-But as every man who regards his own life and health, or the lives and health of others, should be well acquainted with that work.
-I shall refer to the original.
-I have often lamented that the first part of that book, describing the natural consequences of the situation of places and their effects on health, has not been published separately, because it might thereby become of more general use to every man who leads country life, or resorts thither frequently to enjoy quiet; for being part of a book professedly treating of diseases, few think of consulting it, except whose business it is to cure diseases was frequently afflicted with contagious malignant fevers.
-Before that period all the waste water and filth remained above ground, and the people, as Erasmus complained, were very inattentive to keeping their houses clean.
-The wooden houses projected so much over the then very narrow streets that the air became almost stagnant, and must have been loaded with putrid effluvia, there being very little circulation or current in the air, thus confined, to carry off these effluvia.
+The healthiness of buildings does not perhaps depend more on the due ventilation of the rooms than it does on the dryness of the situation and of the foundation.
+Sir John Pringle, in the first part of his Observations on the Diseases of the Army, has given several instances of this truth.
+But as every man who regards his own life and health, or the lives and health of others, should be well acquainted with that work, I shall refer to the original.
+I have often lamented that the first part of that book, describing the natural consequences of the situation of places and their effects on health, has not been published separately, because it might thereby become of more general use to every man who leads country life, or resorts thither frequently to enjoy quiet; for being part of a book professedly treating of diseases, few think of consulting it, except whose business it is to cure diseases.